 With the pumping mechanism released from its "lock-out" position, the bellows spring expands and collapses the bellows forcing water out two outlet valves.
-(Figure 10-106).
+(Figure 10-92).
 The plunger arm, which is attached to the bellows, is pulled forward with the bellows and the back edge of the plunger arm slot moves up tight against the plunger arm actuator pin.
-(Refer to Figure 10-101 to identify plunger arm slot and pin.)
 The actuator pin, which was previously moving back and forth freely in the plunger arm slot, will now pull the plunger arm back and compress the bellows spring each time a lobe of the 4 lobe cam actuates the plate and ratchet pawl assembly.